-The Whistler Writers Festival (formerly the Whistler Readers and Writers Festival) is an annual fall event celebrating the written word.
-It's a chance to meet renowned authors, listen to lively speakers panels and attend workshops on publishing, comedy and word craft before gathering for evenings of music and great conversation with other readers and writers.
+Now in its nineteenth year, The Whistler Writers Festival is an annual fall event celebrating the written word.
+It's a chance to meet the very best Canadian and international authors, attend workshops, readings, and speaker panels, before gathering for evenings of music and great conversation with other readers and writers.

-Whether you are an avid reader, aspiring writer or an established author, you'll find something special in the program.
-This year's offerings include evenings with food and craft beer, comedy and crime writing plus a publishing and pitching workshops.
+Whether you are an avid reader, aspiring writer or an established author, you'll find something special in the Whistler Writers Festival program.
+Events include evenings with food, music and stories, plus several workshops.

-Tickets and festival passes will be available on the Whistler Writers Festival website when released.
+Tickets and festival passes are on sale now on the Whistler Writers Festival website.